kh4n10/firstProject/readMe.md

 * Instructions section.
 * Display a message of the users score upon completion of the game.
 * Include a leaderboard.
+* Hosted online

 ###The plan
 To achieve the aims and objectives of this project, a small plan was devised where I considered:

-**Type of game**: Decide upon what type of game I want to produce **e.g.** will it be a click based or a keyboard press game?
+**Type of game**: What type of game do I want to produce **e.g.** will it be a click based or a keyboard press game?
 As well as this, I considered the purpose of the game and how will it be played and presented?

-**Features of the game**: I wanted to incorporate the features listed below to make it more user friendly and to increase the game experience.
+**Features of the game**: I wanted to incorporate the features listed below to make it more user friendly and to increase the in game experience.

 * A reset button
 * A timer